ImageMagick/Usage-Markdown/basics/index.md

 ### animate -- Show an animation of images {#animate}

-In many ways "`animate`" and "`display`" are extremely similar.
+In many ways, "`animate`" and "`display`" are extremely similar.

-However "`display`" only shows the images in the given image file 'as-is' without change, adding an minimal 2 second pause between each frame for user input.
+However "`display`" only shows the images in the given image files 'as-is' without change, adding a minimal 2 second pause between each frame for user input.
-"`animate`" on the other hand will apply any [GIF Animation Settings](../anim_basics/#gif_anim) that are saved with the image, and only display each image according to its 'time delay' settings, looping back to the start to repeat the animation.
-In other words "`animate`" 'animates' animation formats properly where "`display`" does not.
+"`animate`", on the other hand, will apply any [GIF Animation Settings](../anim_basics/#gif_anim) that are saved with the image, and only display each image according to its 'time delay' settings, looping back to the start to repeat the animation.
+In other words, "`animate`" 'animates' animation formats properly where "`display`" does not.

-However because of this, the virtual canvas of the first image will control the output image size, and other image will be overlaid into that image area.
+Because of this, the virtual canvas of the first image will control the output image size, and other images will be overlaid into that image area.

-Of course as the images are animated, you do have a fine control of the image display timing, using options such as "`-delay`".
-The command also has an extra argument "`-pause`" to add an extra pause at the end of the animation loop, beyond whatever the final frames "`-delay`" setting specifies.
+Of course, as the images are animated, you do have a fine control of the image display timing, using options such as "`-delay`".
+The command also has an extra argument "`-pause`" to add an extra pause at the end of the animation loop, beyond whatever the final frame's "`-delay`" setting specifies.

-For example you can use "`animate`" to generate a [Flicker Comparison](../compare/#flicker) of two very similar images, using something like..
+For example, you can use "`animate`" to generate a [Flicker Comparison](../compare/#flicker) of two very similar images, using something like...

 ~~~{.skip}
 convert image1.png image2.png -scale 400% miff:- |\
    animate -delay 50 -loop 0 -
 ~~~

-I have written a script to take advantage of this method called "`flicker_cmp`", and find it extremely useful to pickup very subtle changes in pixel intensity that I would otherwise miss.
+I have written a script to take advantage of this method called "`flicker_cmp`", and find it extremely useful to pick up very subtle changes in pixel intensity that I would otherwise miss.

 ### compare -- Look for Differences {#compare}